MicrosoftDocs/learn/learn-pr/wwl-language/challenge-project-develop-branching-looping-structures-c-sharp/includes/2-prepare.md

 Your goal in this challenge is to create the app features aligned with menu options 3 and 4.

 > [!NOTE]
-> New animals must be added to the ourAnimals array when the y arrive.
+> New animals must be added to the ourAnimals array when they arrive.
 However, an animal's age and some physical characteristics for a pet may be unknown until after a veterinarian's examination.
 In addition, an animal's nickname and personality may be unknown when a pet first arrives.
-The new features that you have volunteered to develop will be used to ensure that we have a completed dataset for each animal in the ourAnimals array.
+The new features that you're developing will ensure that a complete dataset exists for each animal in the ourAnimals array.

-To complete the feature that ensures animal ages and physical descriptions are complete, your code will need to:
+To ensure that animal ages and physical descriptions are complete, your code must:

     - Assign a valid numeric value to petAge for any animal that has been assigned data in the ourAnimals array but has not been assigned an age.
     - Assign a valid string to petPhysicalDescription for any animal that has been assigned data in the ourAnimals array but has not been assigned a physical description.
-    - A valid physical description cannot be null and cannot have zero characters, any further requirement is up to you.
+    - Verify that physical descriptions have an assigned value.
+Assigned values cannot have zero characters.
+Any further requirement is up to you.

-To complete the feature that ensures animal nickname and personality descriptions are complete, your code will need to:
+To ensure that animal nicknames and personality descriptions are complete, your code must:

     - Assign a valid string to petNickname for any animal that has been assigned data in the ourAnimals array but has not been assigned a nickname.
     - Assign a valid string to petPersonalityDescription for any animal that has been assigned data in the ourAnimals array but has not been assigned a personality description.
-    - A valid nickname or personality description cannot be null and cannot have zero characters, any further requirement is up to you.
+    - Verify that nicknames and personality descriptions have an assigned value.
+Assigned values cannot have zero characters.
+Any further requirement is up to you.

 ## Setup